 The amount of protein you absorb over a period of time depends on several factors, mainly the type and quality of the protein ingested.
 For instance, fast-digesting proteins like whey protein can be absorbed at a rate of around 10 grams per hour, while cooked egg protein absorbs much slower, at a rate of about 3 grams per hour.

 Therefore, consuming 20-25 grams of a high-quality, fast-absorbing protein (like whey) in one meal will result in a high proportion of that protein being absorbed and utilised.
 Meanwhile, slower-digesting foods like eggs are less effective when consumed in large portions.

 This doesn’t mean that you shouldn’t be eating eggs and other tasty wholefood sources, far from it.
 Getting a varied intake of protein from different sources is the best way to go about your high-protein diet.
-For example, eggs are a great choice for breakfast because of their slow absorption, while a fast-absorbing protein like whey is a good choice for your post-workout hit.
+For example, eggs or egg whites are a great choice for breakfast because of their slow absorption, while a fast-absorbing protein like whey is a good choice for your post-workout hit.

 How much protein can your body absorb after a workout?

 There’s a lot of discussion about whether you should consume protein within a specific time window after a workout, and how much protein you should be consuming post-workout.